 - As long as you meet the prerequisites you can register the modules of your choice from the second year.

-- Lastly, register for the amount of modules you are comfortable and can cope with.
+- Lastly, register for the number of modules you are comfortable with and can cope with.
 The speed at which you complete your degree is up to you.